-This is a great way to connect to the Central Foothills trails and is a good alternative to coming down Lower Hulls Gulch.
-The short but steep route could be tough for some folks.
+This is a great way to connect to the Central Foothills and is a good alternative to coming down Lower Hulls Gulch.
+The short but steep route could be difficult for some users.

 This area can be reached from the east end of Camel's Back Park located on the corner of 13th and Heron Streets, from a small parking area at the end of 9th Street, or on 8th Street at the Grove Trailhead (.5 miles from 8th Street/Lemp intersection) and the Lower Hulls Gulch Trailhead (1.1 miles from 8th Street/Lemp intersection).

 Best Bets: Views, native grasses, short walk, easy hike/bike loop, riparian trees/shrubs, and wildlife/waterfowl.